jekyllgrim/ZScript_Basics/Arrays.md

 * `Find(item)` method tries to find `item`, i.e. a specific piece of data (such as actor), inside the array.
 If found, it'll return a pointer to that data.

     * **Note:** IMPORTANT AND EXTREMELY UNINTUITIVE!
-When `Find` can't find the object, it does not return `null` or `false`; instead it returns an integer value that is equal to the array's size.
+When `Find` can't find the object, it does not return `null` or `false` (because it's supposed to return a number); instead it returns an integer value that is equal to the array's size.
 So, if you want to make sure a piece of data actually **exists** in your array, you need to check for it as follows:

     ```cs
     if (arrayName.Find(pointer) != arrayName.Size()) {